 Ai TokensData ExtractionWeb Scraping

-AI Token Saving Guide for Data Extraction
+AI Token Saving for Data Extraction: Choosing an Extraction Architecture

 A practical guide to reducing AI token usage when collecting, cleaning, and extracting structured data from websites and lead sources.